ikitcheng/MLIntroduction/README.md

 The course notes are in `MLCrashCourseNotes.pdf`.
 To apply the concepts from the course notes, go through an example ML project on housing prices in California, which you can find in `HousingPriceProject.ipynb`, with exercises and their solutions at the end.

 ## Installation
 You can either use Google Colab to run Juypter Notebooks online using Google's GPUs with no configuration required or run Juypter Notebooks locally with Anaconda.
-(I would recommend Google Colab as the exercises at the end might take a lot of computing power to run.)

 ### Google Colab
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ava-lee/MLIntroduction)